Credential Verification: Verify Page, Social Sharing & Embedding

 1. Generate a QR code for your verify URL (free tools: qr-code-generator.com, qrcode.com)

-2. Include the QR code image on certificate PDFs
+2. Include the QR code image on credential PDFs

 3. Recipients scan with their phone to verify instantly